 “We’ve talked to a number of players in the market and there’s differing views on the extent the embedded benefits changes will hurt the business cases of peakers,” said Chow.
 “Aurora are relatively bullish on recips [reciprocating engines] and so we think, despite regulatory reform, they are still going to win in future capacity market auctions.”

-He noted that the government has already tried to “tweak the auction parameters” to encourage the development of highly fuel efficient combined-cycle gas turbines (CCGT) by increasing the procurement target and shifting delivery from the T-1 to T-4 auctions.
+He noted that the government has already tried to “tweak the auction parameters” to encourage the development of fuel-efficient combined-cycle gas turbines (CCGT) by increasing the procurement target and shifting delivery from the T-1 to T-4 auctions.
 However, only one new CCGT secured an agreement in the latest T-4 auction.
 “We’re seeing that despite the policy changes there’s little system need for this type of technology and investors are responding to it.”

 Even if the government enacts a raft of potential policy changes to incentivise new CCGTs – increasing the procurement target further; removing the triad avoidance payments; ending the exemption of small scale generation from the EU emissions trading system; and changing the reliability standards for batteries – Aurora expects 11GW of new peaking plants, batteries and demand-side response to enter the auctions over the next decade.
 By comparison they expect just 5GW of new CCGTs to bid for contracts starting between 2021 and 2030.